Singing lessons come in many forms and at different prices.

 You also want to check the format of the course.
 Some are available on CDs only, some are downloadable and some are available in multiple formats.
 Some courses contain only audio files, while others use videos.
 Verify the formats available and make sure the course comes in a format with which you are comfortable.

-3. Online Voice Lessons from a Private Music Instructor
+Online Voice Lessons From A Private Music Instructor

 Eric Bruner offers in-studio and in-home lessons in the Houston area, but he also teaches online classes via webcam.
-He has been teaching for over 25 years and specializes in vocal technique.
+He has been teaching for over 25 years and specializes in vocal technique with a lot of great vocal exercises.
 His method of teaching works for any style of music.

 In addition to private vocal instruction, Eric also offers online group classes and he has a number of singing courses you can work through on your own.
 He offers a 30-day free trial period on those, so you can try them out before you have to spend any money.

 Cari Cole is a celebrity voice trainer and is one of the most in-demand music instructors in the profession.
 Her past clients include legends legends like singer Courtney Love, the band Journey, Grammy winners Donald Fagen/Steely Dan and Chrisette Michele, as well as finalists from The Voice and American Idol.

 Cari not only teaches vocal classes, but also artist development and new business mentoring.
 As such an accomplished coach, her expertise does not come cheap.
 An hour-long class costs $325 and her 3-month vocal mastery program goes for $2700.
 She also has several e-learning courses.

 There are basically three factors you want to consider when choosing a vocal coach.